mnr/rpigpior/README.md

   watch for, how many events to process before exiting, or if the events should be reported to the console

-- gpionotify - wait for changed to the info for GPIO lines, specify which changes to watch for, how many events to process before exiting, or if the events should be reported to the console

 - gpiofind - Find a GPIO line by name.
 The output of this command can be used as input for gpioget & gpioset